Dave Coulier

-David Alan Coulier (/kuːlˈjeɪ/ kool-YAY; born September 21, 1959) is an American actor, stand-up comedian, impressionist, and television host.
-He played Joey Gladstone on the ABC sitcom Full House, voiced Peter Venkman on The Real Ghostbusters, and voiced Animal and Bunsen on Muppet Babies.
+David Alan Coulier (/kuːlˈjeɪ/ kool-YAY; born September 21, 1959) is an American actor and comedian.
+He is best known for his roles as Joey Gladstone on the ABC sitcom Full House, Peter Venkman on The Real Ghostbusters, and Animal and Bunsen Honeydew on Muppet Babies.
+He was also in the 2007 Christmas movie The Family Holiday.

 Early life

-David Alan Coulier was born on September 21, 1959, to David L. Coulier and Arlen Coulier in Detroit, Michigan, and was raised in nearby St. Clair Shores, Michigan.
-He has 3 siblings.
+David Alan Coulier was born on September 21, 1959, to David L. Coulier and Arlen Coulier in Detroit, Michigan, and was raised Catholic in nearby St. Clair Shores.
+He has three siblings.
 His mother's side of the family is from Bathurst, New Brunswick, Canada, and his paternal grandmother was a Jewish immigrant from Germany.

-Coulier got his start in stand-up comedy in high school by impersonating his principal and other staff over his high school's PA system.
+Coulier got his start in stand-up comedy in high school by impersonating his principal and other staff over his high school's public-address system.
 He graduated in 1977 from Notre Dame High School in Harper Woods, Michigan, where he was a member of the varsity ice hockey team, playing defense alongside future NHL player John Blum.
 Coulier also attended high school with Mark Cendrowski, who became friends with him in the third grade and they often made 8mm films together during high school.

-Coulier also attended The University of Michigan but dropped out after his freshman year to pursue comedy full time.
+Coulier attended the University of Michigan but dropped out after his freshman year to pursue comedy full time.